ishaanv/sorg/content/articles/confidence_vs_prediction_intervals.md

 ## TV advertising increases sales?

-*This example has been lifted from the book [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/)*
+*This example has been lifted from the book [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/)*

 ### Data